 4iiii power meters are accurate to within +/- 1.0%.
 This is on par (to slightly better) than the majority of other power meters on the market.

-Like most power meters, the PRECISION and Podium use an accelerometer to measure cadence.
+Like most power meters, the power meter uses an accelerometer to measure cadence.
 An accelerometer is an electronic device that is housed inside the power sensor and measures your pedaling rate.

 4iiii power meters come with a three-year warranty which covers the product from defects in material and workmanship.
 We note that this is longer than the typical warranty of one to two years.